Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Approximation of by neural networks

 \end{definition} The universal approximation theorems state that, within appropriate functional spaces, neural networks can approximate functions with arbitrarily small error.
 We refer to \cite{Park2020, Cai2022, Li2023, Hanin2017} and the references therein for results concerning the approximation of continuous functions, such as $\Psi'$, $\Psi$, and $F_n$.

-A further observation is in order: since $F_n$ depends on the Jacobian of the encoder (see \eqref{eq:def_F_n}), it is advisable to employ smooth activation functions for $N_{\Psi'}$, such as the ELU, to ensure differentiability.
+A further observation is in order: since $F_n$ depends on the Jacobian of the encoder (see \eqref{eq:def_F_n}), it is advisable to employ smooth activation functions for $N_{\Psi'}$ (and not necessarily for $N_{F_n}$ nor $N_{\Psi}$), such as the ELU, to ensure differentiability.

 According to the aforementioned literature, and considering the discussion in \Cref{sec:reduction}, the approximation errors $\kappa$, $\upsilon$, and $\omega$ can be bounded by constants provided the neural networks are sufficiently expressive and well trained.
 Specifically, these errors satisfy $\|\kappa\| \leq \eps_{\Psi'}$, $\|\upsilon\| \leq \eps_{\Psi}$, and $\|\omega\| \leq \eps_{F_n}$, where each $\eps$ depends on the particular function being approximated.
 The sources of error can be due to \begin{itemize} \item insufficient expressivity of the neural networks and/or inappropriate architecture choice, represented by $\Varepsilon_1$ and $\Varepsilon_2$.
 However, the approximation theorems in \cite{Park2020, Cai2022, Li2023, Hanin2017} and the discussion in \Cref{sec:autoencoders} ensure that, using a proper architecture, as $|\myw| \to \infty$, this source of error vanishes; \item optimization procedure used to determine $\myw$, which may yield a suboptimal set of parameters due to non-convergence or convergence to a local minimum and/or insufficient training data; \item the use of a time integration scheme with finite timestep size for training the neural networks. \end{itemize} Here, we are not interested in studying the second contribution.
 Instead, we assume that the optimization process leads to the global optimum and, additionally, that the neural networks are sufficiently large, and that enough samples in $\mathcal{P}$ are available.
 A brief discussion on the third error source is done in \Cref{sec:train}.
 The upper bounds $\eps_{\Psi'}$, $\eps_{\Psi}$, and $\eps_{F_n}$ include all the aforementioned sources of error.